people

 Lab manager

 Clara received a Bachelors degree in Biology at Hamilton College.
-As lab manager, Clara perfoms experiments, ordering and organizing supplies, and caring for the many frogs in the animal room She greatly enjoys hiking and sightseeing, and during lazy days at home, she can be found reading or folding origami.
+As lab manager, Clara perfoms experiments, ordering and organizing supplies, and caring for the many frogs.
+She greatly enjoys hiking and sightseeing, and during lazy days at home, she can be found reading or folding origami.

 undergraduate researcher